influxdata/influxdb/influxql/INFLUXQL.md

 ## Keywords

 ```
-ALL          ALTER        AS           ASC          BEGIN        BY
+ALL           ALTER         ANY           AS            ASC           BEGIN
-CREATE       CONTINUOUS   DATABASE     DATABASES    DEFAULT      DELETE
+BY            CREATE        CONTINUOUS    DATABASE      DATABASES     DEFAULT
-DESC         DROP         DURATION     END          EXISTS       EXPLAIN
+DELETE        DESC          DESTINATIONS  DROP          DURATION      END
-FIELD        FROM         GRANT        GROUP        IF           IN
+EXISTS        EXPLAIN       FIELD         FROM          GRANT         GROUP
-INNER        INSERT       INTO         KEY          KEYS         LIMIT
+IF            IN            INNER         INSERT        INTO          KEY
-SHOW         MEASUREMENT  MEASUREMENTS NOT          OFFSET       ON
+KEYS          LIMIT         SHOW          MEASUREMENT   MEASUREMENTS  NOT
-ORDER        PASSWORD     POLICY       POLICIES     PRIVILEGES   QUERIES
+OFFSET        ON            ORDER         PASSWORD      POLICY        POLICIES
-QUERY        READ         REPLICATION  RETENTION    REVOKE       SELECT
+PRIVILEGES    QUERIES       QUERY         READ          REPLICATION   RETENTION
-SERIES       SLIMIT       SOFFSET      TAG          TO           USER
+REVOKE        SELECT        SERIES        SLIMIT        SOFFSET       SUBSCRIPTION
+SUBSCRIPTIONS TAG           TO            USER          USERS         VALUES
-USERS        VALUES       WHERE        WITH         WRITE
+WHERE         WITH          WRITE
 ```

 ## Literals